September 18 - October 31 | San Francisco & St. Helena

 "They detonate a series of ideas and emotions that allow him to take on the challenge of the empty canvas."

-Fleck’s work has been widely collected throughout Germany and Europe, including the MKM Küppersmühle Museum of Modern Art in Duisburg, Germany, the German Embassies in Brussels, Lima, Madrid, and Paris, the Museum of Contemporary Art in Friesburg, Germany, the Royal Bank of Scotland Art Collection in London, and the United Nations building in The Haugue, Netherlands.
+Born in Freiburg, Germany, Fleck studied at the State Academy of Fine Arts and has been widely collected throughout Germany and Europe, including at the MKM Küppersmühle Museum of Modern Art in Duisburg, Germany; the German Embassies in Brussels, Lima, Madrid, and Paris; the Museum of Contemporary Art in Freiburg, Germany; the Royal Bank of Scotland Art Collection in London; and the United Nations building in The Haugue, Netherlands.